pascal71/quobject-controller/README.md

 # QuObject Controller

-A Kubernetes controller for managing S3-compatible object storage bucket claims from QNAP using QuObject service, providing a simplified interface for applications to request and use object storage buckets.
+A Kubernetes controller specifically designed for integrating QNAP NAS QuObjects S3-compatible storage service with Kubernetes, providing a native Kubernetes interface for applications to request and use object storage buckets from QNAP NAS systems.

+## Overview

+This controller was built to bring [QNAP QuObjects](https://www.qnap.com/en/how-to/tutorial/article/quobjects-tutorial) - QNAP's S3-compatible object storage service - into the Kubernetes ecosystem.
+QuObjects allows QNAP NAS users to leverage their existing storage infrastructure as object storage, and this controller makes it seamless to use within Kubernetes clusters.

+While designed for QNAP QuObjects, the controller works with any S3-compatible storage (AWS S3, MinIO, Ceph, etc.), making it versatile for various deployment scenarios.

 ## Features

+- **Native QNAP QuObjects Integration**: Purpose-built for seamless integration with QNAP NAS QuObjects service
 - **Dynamic Bucket Provisioning**: Automatically creates S3 buckets based on Kubernetes custom resources
+- **Flexible Naming**: Support for explicit bucket names or auto-generated names with prefixes
+- **Retention Policies**: Choose whether buckets are deleted or retained when claims are removed
 - **Credential Management**: Generates and manages Secrets and ConfigMaps with bucket access credentials
-- **Multi-Cloud Support**: Works with any S3-compatible storage (AWS S3, MinIO, Ceph, etc.)
+- **Multi-Cloud Support**: While designed for QNAP QuObjects, works with any S3-compatible storage (AWS S3, MinIO, Ceph, etc.)
+- **SSL/TLS Support**: Configurable HTTPS connections with optional certificate verification
 - **Multi-Architecture**: Supports both amd64 and arm64 architectures
 - **Lifecycle Management**: Handles bucket cleanup through Kubernetes finalizers